Parity Sheaves and Smith Theory: Introduction

 \section{Introduction}

-Let $\bF$ be a field of characteristic $p>2$, and let $X$ be a sufficiently nice space equipped with a continuous action of the cyclic group $\varpi$ of order $p$.
-In 1934, Smith \cite{Sm} related the cohomology of $X$ with coefficients in $\bF$ to that of the fixed point locus $X^\varpi$.
-More recently, Treumann \cite{Tr} has extended Smith's theory to the context of complexes of sheaves on the complex algebraic variety $X$ equipped with an algebraic $\varpi$-action.
+Let $\bF$ be a field of characteristic $p>2$, and let $X$ be a complex algebraic variety equipped with an action of the cyclic group $\varpi$ of order $p$.
+Broadly speaking, when working with $\bF$-coefficients, homological data of $X$ should be related to homological data of the fixed point locus $X^{\varpi}$.
+This idea goes back at least to P. Smith's work \cite{Sm}, who related the vanishing of $H^*(X,\bF)$ to that of $H^*(X^{\varpi},\bF)$.
+One may ask whether a similar relationship exists between more modern (e.g. categorical) data associated to $X$.
+The main aim of this paper is to relate the category of \emph{parity sheaves} on $X$ with that on $X^{\varpi}$.

+Let $\bO=W(\ff)$ be the ring of Witt vectors for the field $\ff$; for example, if $\ff=\ff_p$ then $\bO=\zz_p$.
+In the most general setting, we construct a functor $LL$ (see \ref{liftingsection}) of the form permit us to postpone the precise descriptions of the categories of parity sheaves until (\ref{lets get technical}) as they are rather technical in this generality.

+The construction of $LL$ rests on our development of a theory of parity sheaves with coefficients in a certain $\mathbb{E}_\infty$-ring spectrum $\T_\infty$, though one does not need to understand the theory of $\mathbb{E}_\infty$-rings to describe our results.
+In fact, our approach is to study these sheaves as objects in a certain localization of a derived category.
+This is an integral version of D. Treumann's ``Smith theory for sheaves'' (\cite{Tr}).
+We show that there is a good notion of parity object in this setting which interpolates between parity sheaves on $X$ and $X^\vp.$ A key innovation is our construction of functors between \emph{classical} categories of parity sheaves using this Smith theory; see the discussion below Theorem \ref{Thm: Introduction} below.

+While our approach is topological in nature, our primary motivation is applications to geometric representation theory, where parity sheaves play an important role in the modular setting (e.g. \cite{JMW1}, \cite{JMW2}, \cite{Williamsonexpos}, \cite{MR3481352}, and the references therein).
+Our main example is the affine Grassmannian of a complex reductive algebraic group $G$ with its spherical stratification; here we use the standard convention and consider $\calGr_G$ with its analytic topology.
+This space may be equipped with the so-call \emph{loop-rotation action} of $\vp$, generated by the shift of the uniformizer

+for a primitive $p$-th root of unity $\zeta_p\in \cc^\times$.
+One of the components of the fixed points $\calGr_G^\vp$ is naturally isomorphic to $\calGr_G$ (namely, elements of $G(\cc((t^p))/G(\cc[[t^p]])$), and we restrict our attention to this component.
+Specializing our constructions to this setting, we obtain a more refined functor

+where $\mathrm{Par}^0_{sph}(\calGr_G;\ff)$ is the category of spherical perverse parity complexes over $\ff$.
+For $p$ good for $G$ \cite{MR}, this category is equivalent under the geometric Satake equivalence to the category of tilting modules for the Langlands dual algebraic group $G^\vee_{\ff}$ over $\ff$.
+The following theorem is our main application. \begin{Thm} There is an extension of $\underline{\Psm}$ to the full category of spherical perverse sheaves